aa25g15/android-dev-java/README.md

 ## Abstraction
 * Used to hide details or complexity, like in an API.
 * To create an abstract class in Java, use abstract keyword before class and before methods
+* Abstract classes can have abstract and normal methods, both
 * You cannot create an instance of an abstract class, only of its children classes

+## Interfaces
+* Interfaces is also used to enforce the concept of abstraction.
+* Use implements keywords to implement a class with an interface
+* The class which implements the interface must follow the rules declared in the interface such as methods definitions etc.
+* One key advantage of using interfaces is that, in Java only mono-extend of classes is possible, you cannot extend multiple classes but you can implements multiple interfaces which can allow you to have multiple rule-sets when creating your class!